In Memory of

 Mary was born in Fallowfield to parents Vincent and Catherine (né Delahunty).
 She had two older brothers, Brian and John and two younger sisters Freda and Anne.
 They were a devout Catholic family and the children attended the Hollies school.

 Mary left school to work in a munitions factory during the second world war.
 After the war she became a shorthand typist and worked as a secretary and fundraiser in the Bank of England until she was retired at the age of 53 as was the norm for female staff.
 After leaving the Bank she became a magistrate for 21 years.
 Mary looked after her parents until they both died in their 80’s.
 She then bought her first home in Hale where she lived until the last six months of her life.
 At this point she became a parishioner of the Holy Angels.
 As you will see in the tribute section she was a very active member of the church.
-Interestingly the land surrounding Holy Angels and St Ambrose School was donated to the diocese by Mary’s Uncle Paul who lived next door at Woodeaves, so it is apt that a memorial seat for Mary is on this land.
+Interestingly the land surrounding Holy Angels and St Ambrose School was donated to the diocese by Mary’s Aunt Marion Waugh (née Bagnall) who lived next door at Woodeaves, so it is apt that a memorial seat for Mary is on this land.

 Mary never married, but she was a devoted aunt and godmother.
 She was very close to her family, especially her sister Anne and her brother John.
 In later life she reconnected with a former widowed Bank colleague Roly Giddings with whom she spent several happy years.